-Air Pollution Meteorology and Plume Types
+Air pollution meteorology and Plume Types

 If the air is still and pollutants are unable to disperse, the local concentration of pollutants will rise.
 Strong, turbulent winds, on the other hand, remove pollutants fast, resulting in reduced pollutant concentrations.